Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Introduction

+Recently, \cite{mishchenko2021regularized} proposes a novel Newton-type method, which not only enjoys sub-problems in the form of linear-systems, but as long as these sub-problems are solved exactly, it has provably fast global convergence for weakly convex objectives.
+To allow for optimization of a larger class of problems beyond convex, while maintaining the simplicity offered by linear sub-problems, one can consider replacing \cref{eq:quadratic} with an equivalently simple ordinary least-squares (OLS)

-Clearly, regardless of the Hessian matrix, there is always a solution (in fact at times infinitely many solutions) to the the above OLS problem. \item \textbf{Step-size $ \alphak $:} After obtaining the search direction, $ \ppk $, and to find an appropriate step-size, $ \alphak $, we perform line-search on $ \vnorm{\nabla f(\xx)} $, instead of $ f(\xx) $, i.e., we require descent in the norm of the gradient as opposed to the objective value.
-This is mainly because, in the absence of positive definite Hessian, an approximate solution to the above OLS sub-problem will not necessarily be a direction of descent for $ f(\xx) $.
-However, it is always guaranteed to be a descent direction for $ \vnorm{\nabla f(\xx)} $; see \cref{rem:cg_vs_minres}. \end{itemize}
+Clearly, regardless of the Hessian matrix, there is always a solution (in fact at times infinitely many solutions) to the the above OLS problem.
+For example, exact minimum norm solution to the above OLS amounts to iterations of the form

-Newton-MR, where the term ``MR'' refers to the fact that the sub-problems are in the form of \emph{\textbf{M}inimum \textbf{R}esidual}, i.e., least squares, is depicted in \cref{alg:NewtonMR}.
+where $ \AA^{\dagger} $ denotes the Moore-Penrose generalized inverse of matrix $ \AA $, and $ \alphak $ is an appropriately chosen step-size.
+Our aim in this paper is to give an in-depth treatment of the above alternative and study the convergence properties of the resulting algorithm, which we call \emph{Newton-MR}\footnote{The term ``MR'' refers to the fact that the sub-problems are in the form of \emph{\textbf{M}inimum \textbf{R}esidual}, i.e., least squares, as depicted in \cref{alg:NewtonMR_Ex,alg:NewtonMR}.}, under a variety of settings.